christiskatsouris/Introduction-Matlab/README.md

 # 4. Concluding Remarks

 Matlab is a computationally fast programming language which can be employed for various applications in statistics, econometrics, numerical analysis and other.
-There are plethora of resources for learning how to program in Matlab.
+There are plethora of resources for learning programming with Matlab as well as various computational problems worth checking their Matlab implementation or coding your own procedure.

 ## References